av-mae-uf/av1tenth-docs/docs/assignments/projects/project2.rst

 .. warning:: The names of topics are important writing the topic names incorrectly will break the node.

+The points that you will be visiting are available :download:`here <project_files/points.kml>`

 Stanley Controller (Or Controller You Prefer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^